3MFConsortium/spec_core/3MF Core Specification.md

 | --- | --- | --- | --- | --- |
 | name   | **xs:string**   |  | required | Human-readable name of the triangle collection.
 MUST not be empty. |
 | identifier | **xs:QName** |  | required | Might be used for external identification of the triangle collection data.
 The identifier attribute MUST be unique within the mesh and MUST not be empty. |
 A _triangle set_ contains a reference list to a subset of triangles to apply grouping operations and assign properties to a list of triangles.
 Editing applications might use this information for internal purposes, for example color display and selection workflows.

-A triangleset is a collection of references to triangles.
-Since triangles do not have a specific influence on the geometrical shape, a consumer MAY ignore the information.
+A triangle set is a collection of references to triangles.
+Since triangle sets do not have a specific influence on the geometrical shape, a consumer MAY ignore the information.

 A consumer MUST ignore duplicate references to the same triangle in one set.
 A producer SHOULD avoid creating duplicate references to the same triangle in one set.

 >**Note:** By purpose, a single triangle can be referenced by multiple triangle sets.
 There are many applications that expect a disjoint segmentation of the mesh.
 A producer SHOULD try to output disjoint sets if its application does not demand otherwise.
-If a consumer needs to convert a generic triangle set collection into a disjoint segmentation, priority SHOULD be given to the last set a triangle occurs.
+If a consumer needs to convert a generic triangle set collection into a disjoint segmentation, priority SHOULD be given to the last set in which a triangle occurs.